Find a Distributor

 No. Helix Adhesive is applied in ¾" wide beads or ribbons spaced 4", 6" or 12" on center depending on the conditions of the project.

 What do I do if I need a listed system and it’s not offered with Helix Adhesive?

-What do I do if I can’t get all of the asphalt off of the deck before installing Helix Adhesive?
+Must all of the asphalt be removed from the deck before installing Helix Adhesive?